ilfirin-nar/solar-lang/docs/language-design/statements.md

 `(('1' to Number) to Boolean) = true`

 ## Declare local variable
+Declaring a local variable is runtime assignation expression from right side to variable name literal at the left side.
 ### Declare and initialize variable statement
 ```
 someVar <- 3.14